jauntyjocularjay/KwikGit/README.md

 # KwikGit

 A few shell scripts to make updating single-developer projects easy.
+Scripts which are destructive are in `CamelCase` to ensure you have to *think* before you enter the command.
+Don't make my mistakes.
 To add to your project, copy and past this into the terminal in your project folder into a folder named `git` in your project root:

 ## Adding the submodule

 ### Without adding to your project repo
-*optional*:

-Create your `.gitignore` if you have not already.
+*optional*:Create your `.gitignore` if you have not already.

 ```bash
 touch .gitignore
 ```

 Add the `git/` folder to your .gitignore.

 ```bash
 echo 'git/' >> .gitignore
 ```